smilett/PyRecorder/README.md

 **_by Mengxue Cao_**

 PyRecorder is a voice recorder written in Python.
-The audio module is based on ![PyAudio] (http://people.csail.mit.edu/hubert/pyaudio/).
+The audio module is based on [PyAudio](http://people.csail.mit.edu/hubert/pyaudio/).
-The GUI is based on ![Tkinter] (https://wiki.python.org/moin/TkInter).
+The GUI is based on [Tkinter](https://wiki.python.org/moin/TkInter).
 The goal of this programme is to help phoneticians do easy recording.

 ## Features